 Meanwhile at the F8 conference Zuckerberg suggested that augmented reality might be catching on more quickly than virtual reality, which is where Zuckerberg expected the action to be first.

 Augmented reality which mixes the physical and digital worlds is now going to get a push from Facebook as the company makes its AR tools available to third party developers to create custom masks, filters and other types of special effects.
-Early partners in the venture include Nike Inc. (NYSE:NKEC), Electronic Arts Inc. (NASDAQ:EAC) and Time Warner Inc.’s (NYSE:TWXC) Warner Bros.
+Early partners in the venture include Nike Inc. (NYSE:NKEC), Electronic Arts Inc. (NASDAQ:EAB) and Time Warner Inc.’s (NYSE:TWXC) Warner Bros.

 Toward An AR Future